Educational and Developmental Psychology - D6007

 English language requirements

-1. You must successfully maintain and complete a practice log and competency journal as part of the course requirements.
-Both must be submitted to be eligible for course completion.
+1. You must successfully maintain and complete a reflective logbook as part of the course requirements.
+This must be submitted to be eligible for course completion.

 2. This course requires you to undertake off-campus professional experience activities.